Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Sentinel-BruteForce-Investigation/Reports/Brute-Force-Investigation_Report.md

 # Brute-Force Investigation Report

 ## Investigation Summary – What Happened?
-I received an alert about multiple failed logins.
-Using KQL I answered the following: Which accounts are experiencing the most failed logons?
-Were there any successful logins for those accounts, if so, where?
-What would I recommend if this was a real client incident.

-After analysing the events in Microsoft Sentinel, the pattern clearly showed a brute-force attack using NTLM authentication against administrator accounts.
-No successful logons occurred.
-The attack was high volume against RDP-enabled systems.
+On 21 October 2025 at 14:10 BST, multiple failed authentication attempts were observed in Microsoft Sentinel targeting several administrator accounts via NTLM authentication.
+The pattern of repeated Event ID 4625s indicated a brute-force attack against RDP-enabled systems.
+No successful logons occurred during the time of interest.

 ---